Who are you?

 What’s the difference between Upstream Research and Upstream Reports?

 Upstream Research began as a company that originally focused on organizing, analyzing, and visualizing environment and health data for the healthcare industry, so that companies could engage in more effective preventative care.
 Upstream Reports is our effort to empower concerned parents and citizens with the same information.
 We want to build awareness and give people the tools to make things better for themselves, their children, and their neighborhoods.

 In short, Upstream Research is the parent company and Upstream Reports is our product.

 You are a for-profit company...how does that impact my Report?

 While it’s true that we are a for-profit company, we believe that the information we display in Reports should be available to the public at no charge.
-That is why we have opted to provide each individual user with five free reports on any location of their choosing.
-While our platform for individuals is free, we do see ourselves also as a product for enterprise industries, because we have created several proprietary datasets and analytics tools such as the Upstream Toxicity Index.
+That is why we offer a free subscription option.
+While our platform for individuals is free for noncommercial use, we do see ourselves also as a product for enterprise industries, because we have created several proprietary datasets and analytics tools such as the Upstream Toxicity Index.
 While these analytics are currently available to the public for free, Upstream provides licenses to enterprise and nonprofit organizations that seek to use our data on a larger scale.

 Why do I have to register an email address if you’re offering free Reports?

 When you register your email address it serves two important purposes.
 Firstly, it gives us some assurance that you are not a robot so that we can offer you a free subscription.
 Secondly, it allows you to organize your reports into a convenient list tied to your account.

 Sign up with Facebook, Google+, or enter an email and password of your choosing by clicking "Need an Account?"